Hook, Line, and Axe

 - Successful product launch on Steam, a public platform, with 132 million monthly users and 69 million daily active users

-- Generated 100,000+ impressions within a month of the game's release
+- Generated 130K+ impressions and 28K+ downloads within a month of the game's release

-- Received 100% positive player feedback on Steam
+- Received and sustained consistently high ratings and positive user feedback on Steam

 - Acquired interest of numerous stakeholders looking to become business partners or use the game for entertainment media content